jorendorff/git-ignorance/ignorance.md

 1. Recover the old file: `git checkout HEAD FILE1`

 2. Get rid of the new one:  `git rm -f FILE2`

+> How do I rewrite history to remove sensitive information?

+???